Section508Coordinators/Dev-Auto-Pipeline-Ex/aws-cloud-example.md

 - View the output log to ensure there are no errors
 - You can also navigate to Cloudwatch, find the log group and stream, and view historical build logs there
+- Navigate to the build project and create a build trigger
+-

 ## Generate a buildspec.yml file to implement the build pipeline